deadsnakes/python3.5/Doc/library/pdb.rst

    By default, Pdb sets a handler for the SIGINT signal (which is sent when the user presses :kbd:`Ctrl-C` on the console) when you give a ``continue`` command.
    This allows you to break into the debugger again by pressing :kbd:`Ctrl-C`.
-If you want Pdb not to touch the SIGINT handler, set *nosigint* tot true.
+If you want Pdb not to touch the SIGINT handler, set *nosigint* to true.

    Example call to enable tracing with *skip*::